jshuadvd/LongRoPE/README.md

 - **Memory Management**: Efficient memory management techniques are employed to handle the large context sizes without overwhelming the system resources.

+- **Attention Mechanisms**: Enhanced attention mechanisms are integrated to ensure that the model can focus on relevant parts of the input sequence, even with the extended context.

 ## Implementation Highlights

 Insights into the coding and operational specifics that enable LongRoPE's functionality.
 This may include snippets or pseudocode illustrating key components.